BrentG-1849260/3d-bin-container-packing/README.md

 and `DefaultPermutationManager`.
 So anytime `Box.getRotate()` is used, it is a modification made in this fork.
 This rotation prevention only works when `rotate3D` is true.
 If it is false, all boxes will still be rotated in 2D, regardless of the `rotate` variable.

+A modification in the BruteForcePackager was added to stop it from trying at other permutations (this means the boxes will only be packed in the order that they were given in).

 ## Obtain
 The project is implemented in Java and built using [Maven].
 The project is available on the central Maven repository.